sickboy/ShortBus/README.md

         s.AddAllTypesOf( typeof ( INotificationHandler<> ) );
         s.AddAllTypesOf( typeof ( IAsyncNotificationHandler<> ) );
     }));

+Configuration examples for other IoC containers can be found in the test project.

 ### Low-friction API
 No type parameter noise.